Sajjon/FFiBrE/README.md

 # UniFFI "async" operations in FFI invoked from Rust

-Showcase of FFI side (Swift side) - executing a Network request using `URLSession`'s [`dataTask:with:completionHandler`](https://developer.apple.com/documentation/foundation/urlsession/1407613-datatask) invoked from Rust, and letting Rust side deserialize JSON of the HTTP body and "massage the data" into an REST call result - which is exposed to FFI side (Swift side) as an async fn inside of Rust.
+Showcase of FFI side (Swift side) - executing a Network request called from Rust, implemented with [tokio::oneshot](https://docs.rs/tokio/latest/tokio/sync/oneshot/fn.channel.html).

+Swift is using `URLSession`'s [`dataTask:with:completionHandler`](https://developer.apple.com/documentation/foundation/urlsession/1407613-datatask) invoked from Rust, and letting Rust side deserialize JSON of the HTTP body and "massage the data" into an REST call result - which is exposed to FFI side (Swift side) as an async fn inside of Rust.

 # Try